jhudsl/Adv_Reproducibility_in_Cancer_Informatics/docs/03-version-control-with-github.md

 ![](resources/images/03-version-control-with-github_files/figure-docx//1IJ_uFxJud7OdIAr6p8ZOzvYs-SGDqa7g4cUHtUld03I_g1013f9881e2_0_132.png){width=100%}

-In the introductory part of this course, we discussed [some of the reasons for using GitHub](https://jhudatascience.org/Reproducibility_in_Cancer_Informatics/making-your-project-open-source-with-github.html#github-and-git-allow-you-to) but we didn't get into version control or GitHub's capabilities much beyond its capacity to store code in a place where others can find it.
+In the introductory part of this course, we discussed [some of the reasons for using GitHub](https://jhudatascience.org/Reproducibility_in_Cancer_Informatics/making-your-project-open-source-with-github.html#github-and-git-allow-you-to) but we didn't get into version control (i.e. creating versions for managing changes over time) or GitHub's capabilities much beyond its capacity to store code in a place where others can find it.

-In this advanced course, we will dig deeper into Git and GitHub's capabilities so you can really use this to your daily work's advantage.
-But, to gain the benefit of these deeper GitHub skills it will require some new habits to be formed.
+In this advanced course, we will dig deeper into Git and GitHub's capabilities so you can use this to your daily work's advantage.
+However, to gain the benefit of these deeper GitHub skills, you will have to form some new habits.
 Fully embracing the GitHub workflow will make your work more efficient and help you create more transparent and reproducible analyses!

-In this chapter we're going to introduce you one by one to the basic git commands you'll need as we do them!
+In this chapter we're going to introduce you to the basic git commands you'll need, and guide you as we do them together one by one!

 ## Prerequisites for this chapter

 In order to complete this chapter **you will need a GitHub account (it's free)**.
-If you do not currently have a GitHub account, we recommend you go through our [Intro to Github chapter from the Introduction to Reproducibility course](https://jhudatascience.org/Reproducibility_in_Cancer_Informatics/making-your-project-open-source-with-github.html) first and then return to this chapter.
+If you do not currently have a GitHub account, we recommend you go through our [Intro to Github chapter from the Introduction to Reproducibility course](https://jhudatascience.org/Reproducibility_in_Cancer_Informatics/making-your-project-open-source-with-github.html) first, then return to this chapter.

 ![](resources/images/03-version-control-with-github_files/figure-docx//1IJ_uFxJud7OdIAr6p8ZOzvYs-SGDqa7g4cUHtUld03I_g101867ebdaa_18_0.png){width=100%}

 ## Set up a Git Client (GitKraken)

-Interaction with git and GitHub can be done completely from command line, but sometimes this can be harder to keep track of.
-So to help us navigate this, we recommend using a git client.
-There's a lot of different clients out there, and they are generally free for most situations you will need.
-In this course we will take you through how to use [GitKraken](https://www.gitkraken.com/git-client), one such git client.
+Interaction with git and GitHub can be done completely from the command line, but sometimes this can be harder to keep track of.
+To help us navigate this, we recommend using a git client.
+There are a lot of different clients out there, and they are generally free for most situations you will need.
+In this course, we will take you through how to use [GitKraken](https://www.gitkraken.com/git-client), one such git client.

 GitKraken is nice because they have lots of nice tutorials, it works pretty well, and its free for most use cases.
 But if you find GitKraken doesn't work for you, you can explore [other git clients](https://www.hostinger.com/tutorials/best-git-gui-clients/).
-But for this course, we'll be using GitKraken.
+For this course, we'll be using GitKraken.

 ### Install GitKraken